top of page

 “If the Photos on the Day Are Like These…”

-I get so giddy with good feedback, honestly, it's a big part of why I do this job- I'm a people pleaser!
-These short sessions aren’t just a warm-up, though they are a chance to shake off any nerves about your photos so you can relax and trust that I see you and I've got you covered.
+I feel giddy with good feedback.
+Honestly, it’s a big part of why I do this job—I'm a people pleaser!
+These short sessions aren’t just warm-ups; they help shake off any nerves about your photos.
+This way, you can relax and trust that I see you and have your back.

 A couple stand in front of the Wisteria at Northbrook Park